opencost/opencost-website/docs/FAQ.md

 ### How does OpenCost relate to Kubecost?

 The OpenCost implementation is the cost allocation engine originally built by Kubecost.
-This implementation is actively used in all versions of Kubecost for building a cost allocation model, to which they add additional features on top of in their commercial offering.
+This implementation is actively used in all versions of Kubecost for building a cost allocation model, to which they add additional features in their commercial offering.
 OpenCost is a CNCF sandbox project, so it is free to use and open to contributions from all community members.

 ### How does this OpenCost implementation compare with the OpenCost Specification?